 Fundação Arte e Cultura Launches a New, One-of-a-Kind Community Center in Luanda

-Dozens of guests from Israel and Angola celebrated the opening of the Fundação Arte e Cultura’s new local community center in Angola in February 2020.
+Dozens of guests from Israel and Angola celebrated the opening of the Fundação Arte e Cultura’s new local community center in Angola.
 Among the honorable participants were Haim Taib, President of the Menomadin Foundation, and João Pedro da Cunha Lourenço, Angola’s Secretary of State for Cultural and Creative Industries.

 Management representatives of the Menomadin Foundation, Mitrelli Group, and Fundação Arte e Cultura inaugurated a new and unique activity complex, based on a proven Israeli model, in the Ilha Do Cabo area of Luanda.
 The first of its kind in Africa, the community center complex hosts informal educational activities, aiming to empower children, youth, adolescents, and women through arts, music, and culture.
 The impressive complex includes customized classrooms and open spaces, a new 300-seat amphitheater for concerts and plays, a library where the center’s educational activities take place, and a volunteer-run computer classroom for basic computer courses.
 The center also houses the new offices of the Foundation’s management.